Exiqonbotz/1337/README.md

 <a href=""><img src="" alt="Lion-Bot" border="0"></a>
-<h1 align="center">1337-Bot<br></h1>
+<h1 align="center">1337 Bot-Bot<br></h1>

 <p align="center">
-  Konochiwa Senpai, I am "1337-Bot " a WhatsApp bot made by Askero to do everything that is possible on WhatsApp based on WhatsApp Multi Device(MD) Support.
+  Konochiwa Senpai, I am "1337 Bot-Bot " a WhatsApp bot made by Askero to do everything that is possible on WhatsApp based on WhatsApp Multi Device(MD) Support.
 </p>
 </br>